OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_5101.rst

 - `Fix Hook messages to not nest CDATA tags <https://github.com/OpenNebula/one/issues/3996>`__.
 - `Fix a quoting error with LXD marketplace apps URL <https://github.com/OpenNebula/one/issues/4005>`__.
 - `Install Ruby gem Dalli <https://github.com/OpenNebula/one/issues/4003>`__.
+- `Sunstone only shows exceptions if it is in dev mode or the APP_ENV environment variable exists <https://github.com/OpenNebula/one/issues/3751>`__.